BOXLEGENDARY/Dex/README.md

 >    - Just keeping it fresh and more features.
 >    - Uses stable third-party components.
 > 5. I didn’t add any overkill functions.
+> 6. do not use env.decompile just use decompile

 ---